Snehachoudary/Music-Player/README.md

 Next: Skip to the next song in the playlist.
 Previous: Go back to the previous song in the playlist.
 Resume: Resume the paused song from where it was paused.
-Song Collection: A folder containing MP3 songs is provided.
+Song Collection: A folder containing MP3 songs should be selected.

 Prerequisites
 Python 3.x